Hanoi to Ha Giang loop

 The train has standard cars operated by Vietnam Railways (VNR) and customized cars operated by private railway companies.

-VNR cars consist of different classes: soft seat, six-berth sleeper, and four-berth sleeper ranging from 155,000 VND to 400,000 VND (6 USD – 17 USD), all with AC, acceptable toilets, and hot/cold water dispensers.
+VNR has various classes: soft seat, six-berth, and four-berth sleepers, priced from 155,000 VND to 400,000 VND (6 USD – 17 USD), all featuring AC, decent toilets, and hot/cold water.

 Cars operated by private railway companies are generally four-berth or two-berth sleepers that range from 500,000 VND up to 3,500,000 VND (20 USD – 150 USD), depending on quality and standards.